meganluisa/til/til_doc.md

+### 09/03/2020
+* Learned how to turn my API to a Restful API using naming conventions defined by

 ### 09/02/2020
 Sensitive info parameters can be passed in an HTTP request using a POST method and instead of using the url to pass parameters, you use the HTTP body.